July 18 Lee Kuan Yew 11:10 - 11:50 | Strategy

 - Which futuristic ideas will seem relevant in fifty years?

-- Can these utopian cities offer solutions to social problems?
+- Can architecturally utopian cities offer solutions to social problems?